-May 2020: Shock Proofing the Future
+May 2020: Shock-proofing the Future of Work

 Workers hit by Covid-19 need funding for rapid skills development.